Last Updated on

 - 1/2 cup fudge ice cream topping

-- Whip the cream in a stand mixer or with a hand mixer in a big bowl, until there are little "trails" in the cream, not peaks, as that is over mixing it.
+Whip the cream in a stand mixer or with a hand mixer in a big bowl, until there are little "trails" in the cream, not peaks, as that is over-mixing it.

-- Add in espresso powder and beer.
+Then add in espresso powder and beer.

 Freeze at least 3 hours, or overnight before serving.

 Tovolo Tight-Fitting, Easy Stacking, Mini Sweet Treat Tubs, 6 Ounce - Set of 4